SheffieldML/GPy/backlog/features/2025-08-15_matlab-comparison-framework.md

 - [ ] Framework integrated into development workflow

 ## Implementation Notes
+- **External Tool**: This comparison framework should be built outside the GPy repository as a separate validation tool
+- **Independent Validation**: Should not depend on GPy implementation, only on GPmat reference
 - Use scipy.io for loading MATLAB .mat files
 - Support both MATLAB and Octave as reference implementations
 - Implement robust error handling for missing dependencies
 - Create standardized test data sets for reproducible comparisons
 - Consider numerical precision differences between platforms
+- **Repository Structure**: Consider creating separate repository (e.g., `lfm-validation-tool`) or standalone script

 ## Related
 - Backlog: lfm-kernel-code-review